The Unfolding History of Japanese-Speaking Underground Communities

 Malware development is not a common pursuit within Japanese-speaking communities based on the rare number of malware development posts, but malware purchased or leaked from criminal communities overseas are actively sold.
 For example, ransomware originally created by a foreign actor will be co-opted by Japanese criminals, who write ransom letters in fluent Japanese to target Japanese hosts.

+A BBS post advertising a CryptoLocker variant.
 When it comes to data, Japanese hackers do not discriminate.
 Both domestic and international data is sold on Japanese underground forums, although in many cases it is not clear whether the data has been stolen by Japanese hackers themselves.
 For example, a May 2017 Japanese advertisement for Korean data was found on Kogarasu-maru, but seems to have been stolen by a hacker in a non-Japanese forum.

 Drugs, Weapons, and Illicit Sexual Content